 - data, images or videos can be stored for quality documentation.

-Flanders Make and the Belgian Welding Institute will start up a research project to demonstrate the feasibility of quality control using systems for inline, real time defect detection during welding.
+The Belgian Welding Institute will start up a research project to demonstrate the feasibility of quality control using systems for inline, real time defect detection during welding.

 A new algorithm will be developed to correlate the images with the weld quality, which will be configured to operate with different welding processes; more specific arc welding and additive manufacturing.